epigpeter/pricepally-interview/README.md

 - This project was written in PHP 8.1

-- Clone code to your system
+- Clone repo to your system
   git clone https://github.com/epigpeter/pricepally-interview.git

 - Install composer packages.